outl1ne/using-models-in-laravel-migrations/README.md

 composer dump-autoload
 ```

-And tweak the snaphot User model to have a new correct namespace.
+And tweak the snaphot User model to have the new correct namespace.

 ```
 <?php